software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 17
 >
 > Implement a REST API endpoint for _getting the questions of a quiz_.
-Implement similar error handling as with the previous endpoint.
+Return an appropriate HTTP status code and error message in the following error cases:
+>
+> - Quiz with the provided id does not exist
+> - Quiz with the provided id is not published
 >
 > Create an issue for each task.
 Set the milestone as "Sprint 2".
 Add the issues to the Backlog project's "Sprint Backlog" column.